lobre/cli/README.md

     app.AddGroup(&containers)
     app.Run()

 Finally, you can define flags onto the app, group or command.
-You just have to call the "Flags()" method on one of them and it will return a regular "flag.FlagSet" that you can use to add flags.
+You just have to call the `Flags()` method on one of them and it will return a regular `flag.FlagSet` that you can use to add flags.

-Then, you can use the "Lookup" function on a FlagSet from the "Run" function of your command to retrieve a flag or use "Args" to retrieve a non flag argument.
+Then, you can use the `Lookup` function on a `FlagSet` from the `Run` function of your command to retrieve a flag or use `Args` to retrieve a non flag argument.

     app := cli.New()
     app.Desc = "This is the app description"